We all get them.

 By using your body’s vagus nerve, these bacteria can communicate with your brain and tell it what they want.

 And what these bacteria love more than anything is sugar.

-What’s the solution?
-Food with antifungal properties can make a big difference – like the lauric acid found in coconut oil.
+Food with antifungal properties, like the lauric acid found in coconut oil, can make a big difference.

-Of course, it’s best to speak with a healthcare practitioner, like a naturopathic doctor, to find out what’s really happening and plan accordingly.
+Of course, it’s best to speak with a naturopathic doctor to find out what’s really happening and plan accordingly.

 It’s always easier to avoid eating something when we’ve never eaten it before, and that’s because we have no emotional connection to it.

 That’s why it’s easier for someone who was raised vegetarian to stick to a vegetarian diet than someone who transitioned to a vegetarian lifestyle in their mid thirties.

 Now, there’s nothing wrong with having an emotional connection to food.

 After all, we’re emotional beings with complex feelings.

 We eat with the people we care about, and that creates emotional bonds around food.